 The book, A Public Charity: Religion and Social Welfare in Indianapolis, 1929-2002, by Mary L. Mapes.
 (RUC), is published.
 Kevin Mickey named Director of Professional Development and Geospatial Technology Education.

-Polis partnered with the Indiana Department of Environmental Management, Indiana GIS Council, and Upper White River Watershed Alliance to spur water quality and watershed management with the publishing of the Indiana Water Quality Atlas.
+Polis partners with the Indiana Department of Environmental Management, Indiana GIS Council, and Upper White River Watershed Alliance to spur water quality and watershed management with the publishing of the Indiana Water Quality Atlas.

 Other publications this year include Souls of the City: Religion and the Search for Community in Postwar America and Rising Expectations: Urban Congregations, Welfare Reform, and Civic Life (RUC).